Plausible Analytics vs PostHog

 Pros

-• Simple, intuitive dashboard focused on essential metrics
+• Simple, clean interface focused on essential metrics

 Cons

-• Limited advanced features and segmentation compared to Google Analytics
+• Limited advanced segmentation compared to Google Analytics

 PostHog